Luke-zhang-04/PythonPackageInstaller/README.md

 locally for ease of inclusion for the tool.

 ## HOW TO USE ##
-1. When including in a project, provide the `pypackageinstaller` folder on the top level of the project.
-Inlcude all files in the repository `pypackageinstaller` folder in the project folder.
+1. When including in a project, provide the `pipinstaller` folder on the top level of the project.
+Inlcude all files in the repository `pipinstaller` folder in the project folder.
 This ensures that the functions can reach each other.
 Additionally, make sure to have a resources folder for the pip script and the list of target packages.
 This can be done easily by simply copying both folders from the repository to the project.

 2. Packages can be specified in two ways:
-    - Modifying the list named "targetPackages" in install_Functions.py under `pypackageinstaller`
+    - Modifying the list named "targetPackages" in install_Functions.py under `pipinstaller`
     - Modifying the targetPackages.txt in resources
     - Note that the list in the script takes priority over the file.
 If it is not empty, it will take the packages from there rather than the file.